 The PRA reviews the MSI Group ICAAP through its Supervisory Review and Evaluation Process ("SREP") and sets a Total Capital Requirement ("TCR"), comprising Pillar 1 and Pillar 2A, which establishes the minimum level of regulatory capital for the MSI Group and MSIP.
-Certain elements of the Pillar 2A requirement are a fixed quantum whilst others are a proportion of RWAs and are based on a point in time assessment.
-As of 31 December 2019 the MSI Group TCR was 11.4%.
-In addition, the PRA sets a buffer if required in addition to the Basel Combined Buffers, which is available to support the MSI Group in a stressed market environment.
+During the second quarter of 2020, the PRA announced it would set Pillar 2A requirements as a nominal amount in the 2020 and 2021 SREPs, and firms who do not have a SREP due in 2020 could apply for a conversion of the current P2A requirement into a nominal amount.
+As of 31 December 2020 the MSI Group TCR was \$17.9Bn, equivalent to 10.7% of RWAs.
+If required, the PRA also sets a buffer in addition to the Basel Combined Buffers, which is available to support the MSI Group in a stressed market environment.